July 2, 2020 at 3:43 PM

 Tip 5: Private drivers and private tours

 For groups of 3+ travelers, we recommend a private driver and private tours for the best experience.
 Many of our clients return to tell us all the tips and tricks their drivers gave them and how much it enhanced their stay.

 Tip 6: Avoid the Tourist Menu

 Part of the fun is finding cool little spots for dinner, but please beware.
 Big photos of pasta or multiple choices on a menu is a sure sign that it is a tourist trap.
-I would venture a couple block to the back and look for a restaurant with one main meal written on chalkboard in Italian.
+I would venture a couple blocks to the back and look for a restaurant with one main meal written on chalkboard in Italian.
 Where you dine, who you dine with and the neighborhood you dine in makes a big difference in your experience.

 Plan on an hour or two for dinner.
 Scheduling in advance wine tastings and cellar tours with a "lite lunch" is a golden opportunity.
 You will not only dine, but have a truly cultural experience.